api3dao/oev-docs/docs/oev/index.md

 is unhealthy, because the majority of the value should be split between the dApp and the searcher who realized the opportunity.

-OEV aims to solve this problem by auctioning off the exclusive right to execute the oracle update(s), allowing the winner to atomically update the price feed(s) and capture the opportunity on the market.
-The searcher can pay small gas fees, because they are guaranteed the exclusive update rights.
+OEV aims to solve this problem by auctioning off the exclusive rights to execute the oracle update(s), allowing the winner to atomically update the price feed(s) and capture the opportunity on the market.
+Because of the exclusive rights for updating the price feed, the searcher is able to pay smaller gas fees, because there is no competition.
 On the other hand, the auction proceeds are distributed back to the dApp which created this opportunity.

 With OEV, the searcher can announce the desire for a particular oracle update along with the amount willing to pay for it.
-There is an open auction, bound by certain rules, which selects the winner.
+There is an open auction, bound by certain rules, which selects a winner.
 The winner must pay the announced amount and as a result is able to use the oracle update to capture the opportunity.

 ::: info